AnkurSharma1302/BhagavadGitaShlok/readme.md

 ## API Integration
 The Bhagavad Gita Shlok Project utilizes the Bhagavad Gita API to fetch shlokas dynamically.
 No API key is required for accessing the public API.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to help improve this Bhagavad Gita Shlok Webpage.